-- The East Coast suffers the most frequent coastal flooding and has generally experienced the largest increases in the number of flood days.
-Since 2011, Boston, Massachusetts, has exceeded the flood threshold most often—an average of 13 days per year—followed by Bar Harbor, Maine, and Sandy Hook, New Jersey.
+The East Coast suffers the most frequent coastal flooding and has generally experienced the largest increases in the number of flood days.
+Over the last decade (i.e., since 2013), Sewells Point, Virginia, has exceeded the flood threshold most often—an average of 12.1 days per year—followed by Boston, Massachusetts, and Galveston, Texas (see Figure 1).
 At more than half of the locations shown, floods are now at least five times more common than they were in the 1950s.

 Changing sea levels are affecting human activities in coastal areas.
 Rising sea level inundates low-lying wetlands and dry land, erodes shorelines, contributes to coastal flooding, and increases the flow of salt water into estuaries and nearby groundwater aquifers.
 Higher sea level also makes coastal infrastructure more vulnerable to damage from storms.

 “Relative sea level change” refers to the height of the ocean relative to the land at a particular location.
 As relative sea level rises due to climate change (see the Sea Level indicator), one of the most noticeable consequences is an increase in coastal flooding.
 Flooding typically occurs during seasonal high tides (“king tides”) and storms that push water toward the shore.
 In recent years, however, coastal cities are increasingly flooding on days with less extreme tides or little wind, even on sunny days.
 Floods are happening more often as rising sea level reduces the gap between average sea level and the height of the land.
 This type of tidal flooding is expected to increase in depth, frequency, and extent in the United States during this century.1